Morkalork/a-guide-to-cypress/README.md

  * A product must be chosen
  * The email is required should be verified and show an error message if invalid
  * Additional information is required
- * The footer should always be up to date and contain the relevant information
+ * The footer should always be up to date and contain the relevant information and the support emails should be loaded from the server

 With all these features in mind it might be a good idea to use testing as part of our development process.